luismcsoul/the-sustainable-republic/README.md

 9. Since then, the world has been working like islands divided by farms where "capital/provinces" implies inefficient bureaucracy and corruption: basically a colonial model.

-10. Currently this issue has been exacervated with the current visa system imprisioning humans to determined political territories according to the place where they were born.
+10. Currently this issue has been exacervated with the current visa system imprisioning humans to determined political territories according to the place where they were born but at the same time allowing the flow of raw materials out of those territories in a perfect recipe for war and terrorist attacks.

 11. As a response, the present proposed republic is a long term sustainable template for parallel trans-continental and interconnected metropolitan areas organized by commuting patterns and river basins pursuing environmental and social sustainability.
 -